id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/index.md

 ---

-## Extra Challenge: Control your mouse!
+## Extra Challenge 1: Control your mouse!
 In this week's extra challenge you'll explore how to use the `usb_hid` library to control mouse movements and simulate clicks.

 Here we propose a brief introduction on how to use the mouse functions from the `usb_hid` library: